estuary/flow/examples/derive-patterns/README.md

 The literal documents written to the collection are combined delta states, reflecting changes on one or both sides of the join.
-These delta states are then fully reduced into the database table, and no other storage _but_ the table is required by this example.
+These delta states are then fully reduced into the database table, and no other storage _but_ the table being materialized into is required.

 See [join-outer-flow.yaml](join-outer-flow.yaml).

-### Inner Join accumulated in Registers
+### Inner Join using a stateful derivation

 Example of an inner join, which is reduced within the derivation's registers.
 This join is also "fully reactive", updating with either source collection,